oroinc/documentation/crm/ce_vs_ee.rst

 OroCRM Community vs Enterprise
 ==============================

-OroCRM comes in two editions, Community (CE) and Enterprise (EE).
+OroCRM comes in two editions, Community Edition (CE) and Enterprise Edition (EE).

-The key differences between teditions is that OroCRM Enterprise offers enhanced application performance scalability, extended functional capabilities and customer support.
+The key differences between the two is that OroCRM Enterprise Edition offers enhanced application performance scalability, extended functional capabilities and customer support.

-On top of the features available in OroCRM CE, OroCommerce EE provides:
+On top of the features available in OroCRM CE, OroCRM EE provides:

 - Big data processing with PostgreSQL database.
 - Big data search with ElasticSearch.